-

 Fugitive emissions emanate irregularly from many diffuse sources.

-Stationary filter equipment technologies are not effective for fugitive emissions, so other controls are utilised, such as dust suppression, construction of berms to prevent dust travelling to communities, optimising our blasting activities, watering our haul roads and using protective coatings on product and waste storage facilities.
+Stationary filter equipment technologies are not effective for fugitive emissions, so other controls are utilised, such as dust suppression, construction of berms to minimise dust travelling to communities, optimising our blasting activities, watering our haul roads and using protective coatings on product and waste storage facilities.

 Principles we follow